clementvtrd/boilerplate-hexagonal/README.md

 - Nginx + PHP 8.2: serves the Symfony API
 - PostgreSQL 16: to store our data
 - RabbitMQ: messaging queue system (in pair with Symfony Messenger)
-- NodeJS 21: to build the frontend with NextJS

 ## Installation